cloudui/homepage/content/shorts/2023-02-07-one-month-reflection.md

 5. Writing in an IDE is easy?!

 If you didn't already know, this website was made with Hugo, a static site generator that compiles markdown files into HTML.
 It's essentially a coding project that has a lot of the work done behind the scenes, but you still need a code editor to work on it.
 I did most of my writing within VSCode (a popular code editing interface).
 I realized that writing in such a weird environment removed all the distractions in a typical word editor.
 I would find spelling and grammar mistakes well after completing my first draft.
 The weird font and inverted colors eased the writing process.
-Even though I have great text editors like Obsidian, Notion, and Google Docs, I found myself preferring to write in VSCode.
+Even though I had great text editors like Obsidian, Notion, and Google Docs, I found myself preferring to write in VSCode.
 I know, what a nerd.

 6. My shorts were not even that short